What the heck is a mud park?

 8. Waiver Hammer

 The waiver.
 The one thing we will bug you about constantly.
 If you don't have the digital waiver filled out, you cannot come in.
 Our insurance will not allow you to enter.
 Is it dangerous here?
 It can be.
 There are large machines on wheels.
 You have to be aware of your surroundings and the inherent risks associated with an offroad environment.
 We ask you to fill it out only once.
 If you have a minor child, they also must have a waiver sign by a parent or legal guardian.
-If your child under 16 is riding, Ga law requires a helmet.
+If your child under 16 is riding, the park requires a helmet.